wdv4758h/pypy-extradoc/blog/draft/tm.rst

 Events in Transactions
 ----------------------

+Let me introduce the notion of *independent events*: two events are independent if they don't touch the same set of objects.
+In a multi-threaded world, it means that they can be executed in parallel without needing any lock to ensure correctness.

+Events might also be *mostly independent*, i.e. they rarely access the same object concurrently.
+Of course, in a multi-threaded world we would still need a lock to ensure correctness, but the point is that without the lock the program would run correctly "most of the time".

 Consider again the Twisted example I gave above.
-The case I am interested in is the case in which events are *generally mostly independent.*  By this I mean the following: there are often several events pending in the dispatch queue (assuming the program is using 100% of our single usable CPU, otherwise the whole discussion is moot).
-Handling these events is often mostly independent --- but the point is that they don't *have* to be proved independent.
+There are often several events pending in the dispatch queue (assuming the program is using 100% of our single usable CPU, otherwise the whole discussion is moot).
+The case I am interested in is the case in which these events are *generally mostly independent*, i.e. we expect few conflicts between them.
+However they don't *have* to be proved independent.
 In fact it is fine if they have arbitrary complicated dependencies as described above.
 The point is the expected common case.
 Imagine that you have a GIL-less Python and that you can, by a wave of your hand, have all the careful